The Shared Table by Purple Truffle

 Days at Baglio Occhipinti unfold at a considered pace, balancing carefully curated experiences with plenty of space for spontaneity, connection, and discovery.

-There may be mornings or afternoons spent making fresh ricotta with a favourite local producer, hiking through stunning scenery and stopping to taste olive oil along the way, exploring the UNESCO baroque towns of Ragusa and Modica with local friends, visiting ceramicists and artisan workshops, wandering through markets overflowing with seasonal produce, tasting wine with Arianna Occhipinti as well as visiting one of her favourite nearby producers, shopping for unique local treasures, or foraging for ingredients that may later appear around the dinner table that evening.
+There may be mornings or afternoons spent making fresh ricotta with a favorite local producer, hiking through stunning scenery and stopping to taste olive oil along the way, exploring the UNESCO baroque towns of Ragusa and Modica with local friends, visiting ceramicists and artisan workshops, wandering through markets overflowing with seasonal produce, tasting wine with Arianna Occhipinti as well as visiting one of her favorite nearby producers, shopping for unique local treasures, or foraging for ingredients that may later appear around the dinner table that evening.

 Along the way, there will be opportunities for hands-on learning, from fermentation and wine to the flavours, traditions, and rituals that shape everyday life in this corner of Sicily.